BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 ])
 ```
 :::warning
-All the fields used into the `BiaFormLayoutConfig` must have been declared into the `BiaFieldsConfig` of your CRUD feature.
+All the fields used in the `BiaFormLayoutConfig` must have been declared in the `BiaFieldsConfig` of your CRUD feature.
 :::

 #### Responsive design